If you need urgent help, please:

 Mental health struggles can be different for everyone.
-Emily created this video, with the help of her MummyLinks community, to help everyone understand what struggling with PND can be like:
+Emily created this video, with the help of her (as was MummyLinks) community, to help everyone understand what struggling with PND can be like:

 And this video provides some insight from those working to help parents struggling:

-Emily has written a number of blogs during her MummyLinks times on mental health, and had some great contributers too, please find some of these blogs below:
+Emily has written a number of blogs during her MummyLinks days on mental health, and had some great contributers too, please find some of these blogs below: